taddeseanb/kenya-hub/docs/developer/tutorial-data-management/3-catalog-publication.md

 - Search engines crawl public catalogues and include the records in their search results

 :::{.callout-note}
-An important aspect is proper setup of autorisations for general public, partners and co-workers to access metadata as well as the actual data files behind the metadata.
+An important aspect is proper setup of authorisations for general public, partners and co-workers to access metadata as well as the actual data files behind the metadata.
 A general rule-of-thumb is that metadata can usually be widely shared, but data services with sensitive content should be properly protected.
 In some cases organisations even remove the data url from the public metadata, to prevent abuse of those urls.
 If a resource is not available to all, this can be indicated in metadata as 'access-constraints'.
 :::

 ---